 Online fraud occurs when someone illegitimately obtains your sensitive personal information (such as your name, Social Security number, account numbers, or online banking login and password) and conducts unauthorized transactions on your bank, loan, or credit card accounts.
-Often called "phishing" or "spoofing," the most current methods of online fraud are fake emails, websites and pop-up windows.

 What is phishing?